-In 2002, several Manicouagan stakeholders met in Baie-Comeau with the goal of obtaining the UNESCO Biosphere Reserve status.
+In 2002, several Manicouagan stakeholders met in Baie-Comeau with the goal of obtaining the UNESCO Biosphere Region/Reserve (BRs) status.
 The project promised to be as uncertain as it was interesting.
 On the one hand, the consultation process meant was a major challenge given the diversity of users on the territory.
-On the other hand, very few reserves in the world had managed to get large industries involved in such a challenging process, which was unavoidable in Manicouagan.
+On the other hand, very few sites in the world had managed to get large industries involved in such a challenging process, which was unavoidable in Manicouagan.

-On September 18 of the same year, the International Co-ordinating Council in Paris finally announced the designation of the Manicouagan-Uapishka region as a Biosphere Reserve, rewarding five years of regional efforts.
+On September 18 of the same year, the International Co-ordinating Council in Paris finally announced the designation of the Manicouagan-Uapishka region as a BR, rewarding five years of regional efforts.

 David A. Walden, former General Secretary of the Canadian Commission for UNESCO, stated in his evaluation: “Manicouagan-Uapishka represents a promising direction for the evolution of modern World Biosphere Reserves and I am confident that it will contribute significantly to inspiring the entire network in its journey towards sustainable development.”